peter-oziegbe/kyosk-dataproducts/README.md

     Upon merge to master we run a job to generate the java sources and publish the artifacts to gcp artifact registry

-    PR checks and builds are only done on directories kindly contact @data-team incase you need your repo added
+    PR checks and builds are only done on directories kindly contact @data-team in case you need your repo added